William Henry Ifould born April 1849

-April 1849 Birth of William Henry Ifould, born in the Petersfield district
+William Henry Ifould was born in April 1849 in the Petersfield district

-(Not to be confused with William Ifould born (fourth quarter) 1849 at Steep in the Petersfield district, who was the son of Henry Ifould’s brother, James Ifould born 1823 and his wife Jane.)
+William Henry Ifould should not be confused with William Ifould born (fourth quarter) of the same year:1849, at Steep in the Petersfield district.
+This William was the son of Henry Ifould’s brother, James Ifould born 1823 and his wife Jane.

 1849 Death of William Henry’s Mother

-1849 (fourth quarter) William Henry’s mother Caroline died perhaps aged about 23, in the Petersfield district.
+William Henry’s mother Caroline died aged perhaps about 23, in the Petersfield district at the end of 1849.
 The family were probably living in Petersfield, where William Henry’s father was now a maltster.
 William Henry’s mother had died just a few months after his birth.

 1855 Second Marriage of His Father

-His father remarried in the third quarter of 1855. to labourers daughter Esther Bettsworth.
-Five children would be born 1859-1867 to this marriage.
-William Henry Ifould born 1849, the son from his father’s first marriage, does not ever seemed to have lived with the new family.
+After almost five years, his father married again.
+The wedding took place in the third quarter of 1855 in the Petersfield district, Henry Ifould’s new wife was labourer’s daughter Esther Bettsworth.
+She may have been the daughter of William and Mary Bettsworth of Steep.
+Five children would be born between 1859 and 1867 to this marriage.
+There do not seem to be any records of William Henry Ifould born 1849, the son from his father’s first marriage, ever having lived with the new family.

 1861 Census – Churchers College

 Instead, William Ifould was sent to become a boarder at a local charitable independent school.
 In 1722 businessman and philanthropist Richard Churcher had laid down in his will, the principles by which Churchers College should be set up as a charitable foundation.
 Its purpose was ‘to educate 10 or 12 local boys from Petersfield of any age from 9 to 14 years in the arts of writing, arithmetic and navigation so they could be apprenticed to masters of ships sailing in the East Indies.’